 This morning after a hearty breakfast, your guide will give you a thorough brief on the art of snorkeling.
 We will head to the Concha Perla Lagoon for the entire morning and then have lunch before crossing a channel to the nearby Islote Tintoreras.
 At Tintoreras, we will have the opportunity to snorkel and swim with penguins, sea lions, marine iguanas and colorful, tropical fish.
 We will also enjoy the amazing beaches Isabela has to offer.
 When we are done, we will head back to our hotel for showers, free time and dinner.
-After dinner the guides will deliver the plan for the next day.

 Today we will head out for a full day of hiking up to the Galapagos Islands' Sierra Negra Volcano.
 The volcano is located 13 miles from Puerto Villamil and is the second largest volcanic crater in the world!
 The crater measures 6 miles in diameter and 300 ft. in depth.
 We will bring a picnic lunch for the day and visit 2 main sites: La Bocanill and Volcan Chico.
 After lunch we head to Campo Duro, a private reserve on near Volcano Sierra Negra.
 The camp is absolutely amazing and has green lawns, hibiscus flowers, palms and an organic garden.
 We will have dinner at Campo Duro and then head back to our hotel in Puerto Villamil.